Mattress detailing; how to spot a great mattress

 The wheels or castors on the base is an indication of the quality and worth of the base.
 Flimsy wheels are the cheapest and indicate that the cost (and therefore build quality) are being kept down.
 Whereas shepherd Castors are the best and indicate a truly well-made mattress base.
 Plastic wheels/rollers will be found on the primarily low end or mid-range.

 The fabric that surrounds the base is not lined on cheap bases.
 On mid to high-end bases, they are lined with polyester or other suitable lining material.
 The Base tops themselves will either be completely upholstered same as the sides (very high end).
 Part upholstered which takes in about six inches around the perimeter on the top of the base or just upholstered on the sides leaving the entire base top covered in a cheap plain stitchbond material.

 Mattress showrooms are akin to Supermarket shelving

-eg: milk, coffee, bread, sugar, gin, tea etc are never together.
+When it comes to mattress showrooms you need to be prepared to know what you’re looking for.
+Just like the supermarkets where milk, coffee, bread, sugar, gin, tea etc are never together.
 The Showrooms are designed around the same thesis.
-It is known as ‘the walk’, the cheapest and most uncomfortable mattress is at the front, the first one you will realistically be expected to try.
+It is known as ‘the walk’, the cheapest and most uncomfortable mattress is at the front, the first one you will really be expected to try.
 Obviously, this will not be good enough and so through the shop, you meander to eventually reaching the expensive and most desirable models at the back.

 Realistically and logically, the models should be placed in price order from low to high from various manufacturers – this way you can go straight to your intended budget and see from a simple range what it can get you.
 So why is this never the case?